freeCodeCamp/freeCodeCamp/guide/english/java/loops/infinite-loops/index.md

     System.out.println(i);
 ```

-Here, in the above example we can see that initially the value of i is 0, when initial condition ends, we decrement the value of i by 1, so i will now be -1.
-So, this way, i will never be 10.
-Hence the loop will be infinite.
+Here, in the above example we can see that initially the value of i is 0, when initial condition ends, we decrement the value of i by 1, so i will now be -1.Hence, the loop will be infinite.
 Similarly, an infinite while loop example can be seen below:

 ```java